In folklore, both Eastern and Western dragons are invariably gigantic

 - The Dragaera books have small venomous flying scavengers called jhereg.
 They're cold-blooded, don't breathe fire, and resemble miniature wyverns rather than standard dragons.
 While they cannot speak, they are fully sentient, due to genetic tampering in the distant past.
 The main character in the books keeps a jhereg as a Familiar.

 - Subverted with the giant jhereg seen at Deathgate Falls, a rare variety which are bigger than a person and scare the living crap out of normal-sized jhereg.

 - The series also features full-sized creatures called Dragons that actually look less like dragons than jhereg, as the Dragons are wingless and have tentacle-like feelers.

 - The swamp dragons of the Discworld grow to about two feet in length, are commonly bred by the wealthy as pets, and can be trained to perch on shoulders — Lady Sybil Ramkin breeds shoulder-sitters as a popular fashion accessory.
 Since swamp dragons tend to react to stress or severe indigestion by spontaneously exploding, however, it's not really a good idea.
 Even if they don't explode, you still have claw marks on your ball gown and dragon shit down your back.

 - In A Song of Ice and Fire, Dany has three, of the hatchling variety.
-They grow out of Shoulder Dragon size range pretty quickly.
+They grow out of shoulder-dragon size-range pretty quickly.